JvanKatwijk/dab-cmdline/README.md

 The C (C++) example programs
 ------------------------------------------------------------------------

-As said, there are 4 versions of an example dab command line program, they are written in C, communicate with the library functions through callbacks.
+As said, there are 5 versions of an example dab command line program, they are written in C, communicate with the library functions through callbacks.
+The programs are all more or less the same, with some differences in the functionality provided.

 For each of the programs, a CMakeLists.txt file exists with which a Makefile can be generated using Cmake.

 The standard way to create an executable is

-	mkdir build
+	cd example-X   (replace X by the appropriate digit) mkdir build
         cd build
         cmake .. -DXXX=ON